wangvsa/VerifyIO/docs/source/ipdps.md

 ## 2. Reproduce the IPDPS result:

-Once inside the Docker container, you should be at the /ipdps directory
+Once inside the Docker container, you should be at the /ipdps directory:

 ```bash
 root@933cb4b115cb:/ipdps# pwd